CSC207-UofT/course-project-newtapp/phase1/design_document.md

 - Interface Segregation principle

    The Interface Segregation principle requires that classes only be able to perform behaviours that are useful to achieve their purpose.
 In other words, classes do not include behaviours they do not use.
-In the Application Buisness Rules layer of our code, we used the Facade design pattern to split interactors so that they only implement specific features, limiting their scope to only the behaviours that they use.
+In the Application Business Rules layer of our code, we used the Facade design pattern to split interactors so that they only implement specific features, limiting their scope to only the behaviours that they use.

 - The Dependency Inversion principle